 His approach of “how to get everyone working together” was insightful and useful for all the coaches.

 “Less is more” seemed to be one of the themes of the course: simpler, more effective cues.
 Have fewer exercises, but coach them really well, and change the context and environment in which we practise them.

 Marius and Andy had emphasised this on the first weekend of the course too.

 The rest of the weekend was spent looking at how all the pieces of the puzzle fit together: planning the year, the month the week and the individual session.

-I wanted the coaches to ba aksing the right questions of themselves and of their athletes; perhaps most importantly
+I wanted the coaches to be asking the right questions of themselves and of their athletes; perhaps most importantly

-How can I help my athletes improve their performance where it counts?: in the competitive arena.
+How can I help my athletes improve their performance where it counts?
+The competitive arena.

 If you would like to host a course at your school or club, please see what we offer here

 The access to expert advice on training and coaching in the STS has been extremely beneficial when guiding Helen (15) through different stages of her physical development.
 Time is very precious and especially as busy parents of even busier teenagers, we need all the help we can get.
 As well as following the programme, it has been really useful to dip into certain topics as and when situations occur.
 Advice on how to prevent and counteract knee problems was certainly helpful when Helen started complaining that ‘her knees were hurting’ directly after competitions.